PranitaIngale/PranitaIngale/README.md

 ## - AI agent designed to assist faculty with NACC accreditation processes (RAG Based)

+It retrieves institutional data, past reports, and NAAC guidelines to provide precise, context-aware support.
+Faculty can interact with the agent to generate SSR drafts, criteria-wise inputs, and best practice documentation.
+The RAG approach ensures answers are grounded in trusted sources and tailored to the institution's context.
+It streamlines documentation, enhances accuracy, and reduces time spent on repetitive tasks.
+This AI assistant empowers faculty to focus on quality improvement while ensuring NAAC compliance.

 <!--
 **PranitaIngale/PranitaIngale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.